Billy Ocean: Later career

-Ocean's eighth studio album Time to Move On (1993) failed to produce any major successes, but his 1989 Greatest Hits collection has been a steady seller over the years, and his 1997 compilation album L.I.F.E. – Love Is for Ever made No. 7 on the UK Albums Chart.
+Ocean's eighth studio album Time to Move On (1993) failed to produce any major successes, but his 1989 Greatest Hits collection has been a steady seller over the years, and his 1997 compilation album L.I.F.E. – Love Is for Ever made no. 7 on the UK Albums Chart.
 Ocean's last studio album for Jive Records was Time to Move On, which he recorded in Chicago with R&B star R. Kelly.

 In 2002, the University of Westminster in London awarded Ocean an honorary doctorate of music.
-The awards ceremony took place in the Barbican Centre, in London.
+The awards ceremony took place in the Barbican Centre in London.
 He continues to tour and record in Europe.
-Ocean is now a patron for Tech Music Schools in London, made up of Drumtech, Vocaltech, Guitar-X and Keyboardtech.
-He regularly visits to hold clinics and seminars for the students.
+The Tech Music Schools in London, made up of Drumtech, Vocaltech, Guitar-X and Keyboardtech, Ocean is a patron.

-In 2004, "Caribbean Queen" was re-released as a digital single for its 20th anniversary, shooting up to No. 25 on the Billboard digital singles chart and garnering radio play across the United States and UK.
-A remix of the single by will.i.am was released in 2005.

 In February and March 2008 he toured Australia and the Far East.
 His ninth studio album Because I Love You was released on 2 February 2009.

 In April 2010, an 18-track compilation album was released in the UK by Sony Music titled The Very Best of Billy Ocean to tie in with a 30-date tour of the UK and Ireland.
-Featuring Ocean's biggest hits, the album debuted in the UK Albums Chart at No. 17.
+Featuring Ocean's biggest hits, the album debuted in the UK Albums Chart at no. 17.